azavea/vagrant-cartodb/README.md

 # ansible-cartodb
-Ansible role to build a multi-machine vagrant setup for CartoDB
+Ansible role to build a vagrant setup for CartoDB

 Currently targets tag 3.12.2 on January 29, 2016